Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

 ### Traefik and Let’s Encrypt

-With a functioning cluster and the networking setup complete, the next task is to deploy a reverse proxy to manage the application routing
+With a functioning cluster and the networking setup complete, the next task is to deploy a reverse proxy to manage the application routing.

 In Kubernetes we can deploy an Ingress Controller to achieve this.
-An Ingress Controller is an implementation of a reverse proxy which listens for changes to KubernetesIngress resources and updates it’s configuration accordingly
+An Ingress Controller is an implementation of a reverse proxy which listens for changes to KubernetesIngress resources and updates it’s configuration accordingly.

-Traefik provides an detailed [instructions](https://docs.traefik.io/v1.7/user-guide/kubernetes/) on kubernetes implementation but I customised it slightly to get things working with my setup
+Traefik provides an detailed [instructions](https://docs.traefik.io/v1.7/user-guide/kubernetes/) on kubernetes implementation but I customised it slightly to get things working with my setup.

-First create RoleBinding's
+First create RoleBinding's.

 ```bash
 $ k3s kubectl apply -f https://raw.githubusercontent.com/containous/traefik/v1.7/examples/k8s/traefik-rbac.yaml
 ```

 Configure Let’s Encrypt to support HTTPS endpoint and automatically fetch certificates.
-I used Cloudflare as the DNS provider which configures Traefik to use DNS records for domain validation
+I used Cloudflare as the DNS provider which configures Traefik to use DNS records for domain validation.

 ```yaml
 [acme]